IvyXiaoyede/Physical-Computing_1/README.md

 # Physical-Computing_1

 # Week 6

-In week 6, I want to make sure which sensor I want to use it, and test it.
-Finally I make a decision to use the sound sensor and a HC-SR501.
-But at the first time, I never think about the HC-SR501, I use the distance sensor.
-But the distance sensor cannot test the coming things is a people, only test the something coming, so I want to change the sensor.
-Than I use the PIR ，it was a good sensor but there has a red light always bright, it was not I want.
-Finally, I decided to use a HC-SR501, it was a good sensor to test coming things is people and without any light.
+This week, I want to make sure which sensor I want to use, and test it.
+Finally, I decide to use the sound sensor and an HC-SR501.
+But the first time, I never think about the HC-SR501, I use the distance sensor.
+But the distance sensor cannot test the coming things a people, only test the something coming, so I want to change the sensor.
+Then I use the PIR，it was a good sensor but there has a red light always bright, it was not what I want.
+Finally, I decided to use an HC-SR501, it was a good sensor to test coming things in people and without any light.

 <img width="619" alt="截屏2022-12-08 下午3 55 29" src="https://user-images.githubusercontent.com/119190967/206495567-5ccd0b47-a44c-4400-8fd7-fee3eaef33ce.png">